Gretsch: 1950s & 1960s

-By the mid-1950s the company introduced several models, including the 6120 "Nashville," and the 6128 Duo Jet chambered "solid body", which was played by Bo Diddley.
+By the mid-1950s the company had introduced several models, including the 6120 "Nashville", and the 6128 Duo Jet chambered "solid body", which was played by Bo Diddley.
 Two other models were introduced - the Country Club, and the White Falcon.

 In 1954, Webster suggested adding the sparkle finishes from Gretsch drums onto their guitars, resulting in the Gretsch Sparkle Jet.
 He was also inspired by the American cars of the era in introducing new finishes to their guitars.

 During this time, Chet Atkins became an endorser of Gretsch and they sold guitars with Atkins' name on the pickguard.
 Atkins' endorsement, along with the use of Gretsch guitars by rock n roll artists such as Eddie Cochran and Duane Eddy, helped increase sales of Gretsch guitars.

-After The Beatles first appearance on the Ed Sullivan Show, Gretsch sales soared overnight, due to George Harrison playing a Gretsch Country Gentleman for the performance.
+After The Beatles' first appearance on The Ed Sullivan Show, Gretsch sales soared overnight, due to George Harrison playing a Gretsch Country Gentleman for the performance.

+A Gretsch guitar was also played by Hilton Valentine for The Animals' House of the Rising Sun (1964).